 Even if you play rock or metal and you think your need nasty, nasty distortion to get the sound you want, a dimed solid-state amp isn’t the way to get it.
 It is important to realize that the distortion effect available in the "dirty" channel of many guitar amps is not the same as harsh solid-state clipping.

 Tube amps do sound good when pushed into overdrive, and many rock guitar players choose moderate-wattage tube amps because they break up at lower volumes.
 Overdriven tubes sound amazing, and you might not care if you have to turn your amp up to the point where you don’t have a lot of headroom left over.
-If you play rock or metal this is probably the case, and one of the reason many players prefer tube amps in the 40-60 watt range rather than 100-watt monsters.
+If you play rock or metal this is probably the case, and one of the reasons many players prefer tube amps in the 40-60 watt range rather than 100-watt monsters.

 But some guitar players do want a loud, pristine sound, especially in jazz or other genres where a clean signal is desired.
 They don’t want their amp distorting, and so they choose high-wattage amps that will give them more volume without breaking up.

 So, when it comes to tube guitar amps the amount of headroom you need is very much dependant on your genre and situation.
 If you want to push your amp into overdrive you may choose an amp with less headroom.
 If you want a clean sound, more is better.

 Choosing the Right Amp